Cost of Virtual Receptionist: Complete Pricing Guide for 2026

 What hidden fees should I watch for?

-The main traps are per-minute overage charges ($1.25-2.50/min), setup fees ($100-500), after-hours premiums (1.5x-2x normal rate), and annual contract lock-ins with early termination penalties.
-Always ask for total monthly cost at your expected call volume before signing.
+Per-minute overage charges ($1.25-$2.50/min), setup fees ($100-$500), after-hours premiums (1.5x-2x normal rate), and annual contract lock-ins with early termination penalties.
+Always ask for total monthly cost at your expected call volume.
 AI services like NextPhone typically have genuinely flat pricing with no hidden fees.

-Not necessarily.
-Some live services require 12-month contracts with early termination fees.
-AI services like NextPhone offer month-to-month plans with no contract - cancel anytime if it's not working for your business.
-We recommend avoiding long-term commitments until you've tested the service.
+Many live services require 12-month contracts with early termination fees.
+AI services typically offer month-to-month plans -- NextPhone has no contract and you can cancel anytime.
+Avoid long-term commitments until you've tested the service with your actual call volume.

 Conclusion